karimarttila/karimarttila.github.io/_posts/2017-11-09-aws-batch-and-docker-containers.md

 Ok.
 You are ready with your application.
 You have tested application logic with your local tests and with integration tests in AWS.
 What next?
 You need to create a deployment unit, that is to bake your application e.g. either into an Amazon Machine Image to be deployed to EC2, or bake the application into a Docker container to be run in AWS ECS.
 Batch processing typically is stateless activity — you fetch data, create report, store report, end of story (at least for that night).
 This is a perfect use case for a Docker container: Docker containers can be booted in milliseconds, they do their job and once the job is over you stop or terminate the container.
 Using AWS Batch with Docker containers is a perfect mach.
 If you have to create e.g. 10.000 reports with different parameters every night, create one AWS Batch Job definition, and trigger it every night e.g. using Lambda to create 10.000 Batch jobs with different parameters in each.
 You can configure AWS Batch to run these jobs in parallel — this way you can process a lot of even long lasting batch jobs during a short period of time.

-We have already covered using Dockers in AWS context in another blog post ([How to Create Docker Containers in AWS?](https://medium.com/tieto-developers/how-to-create-docker-containers-in-aws-3134daec423c)), but let's iterate here the process from the AWS Batch point of view.
+We have already covered using Dockers in AWS context in another blog post ([How to Create Docker Containers in AWS?]({% post_url 2017-03-28-how-to-create-docker-containers-in-aws %})), but let's iterate here the process from the AWS Batch point of view.

 Creating a docker image is rather staightforward.
 You create a Dockerfile in which you tell what kind of stuff you need in your application, configure entrypoint to application etc. Let's skip that part and show how to ask your Continuous server to build the docker image after every successful build:

 ![](/img/2017-11-09-aws-batch-and-docker-containers_img_2.png)

-Docker build.Ok.
+*Docker build.*

+Ok.
 Now you have your docker image.
 Next do some testing with the image, start container, run tests with it etc.

 Next stop is to deploy the Docker image to [AWS ECR](https://aws.amazon.com/ecr/) to be used by various other AWS Services (like in AWS Batch Computing Environment we are going to see soon):

 ![](/img/2017-11-09-aws-batch-and-docker-containers_img_3.png)

-Docker deploy to AWS ECS.All right!
+*Docker deploy to AWS ECS.*

+All right!
 You are ready to rock and roll with your Docker image in AWS!

 ### The AWS Batch CloudFormation Stack